 For the other two cases we have that $L \oplus T_X$ is a sublattice of index 2 by Proposition \ref{Index2} and we expect that $\det(T_X) = 108$ by Equation \eqref{Det}.
 Let $(\lambda,\mu, \delta)$ be $(1,0,0)$, which corresponds to $L = e$.
 We can compute the transcendental lattice as $T_X = L^\perp \cap S^{G_0}(X)$, obtaining that $T_X$ has generators $\{h, e-2f\}$ and intersection matrix equal to

 The last case is $(\lambda,\mu, \delta)=(1,-1,0)$, i.e. $L = e-f$.
 Then the transcendental lattice has generators $\{h,e+f\}$ and intersection matrix

-\item {\bf Case $L^2 = 18$.} First let us show that $\lambda^2 + \lambda\mu + \mu^2$ is never equal to 2.
-If $x$ and $y$ are both odd integers, or if one is odd and the other is even, then $x^2+xy+y^2$ will be odd and so different from 2.
-Assume that $x$ and $y$ are both even and observe that they are different from 0.
+\item {\bf Case $L^2 = 18$.} First observe that $\lambda^2 + \lambda\mu + \mu^2$ is never equal to 2: if $x$ and $y$ are both odd integers, or if one is odd and the other is even, then $x^2+xy+y^2$ will be odd and so different from 2.
+Assume that $x$ and $y$ are both even and observe that they are both different from 0.
 If $x$ and $y$ have the same sign, then $xy>0$ and so $x^2+xy+y^2\geq 3$.
 It remains to check when $x$ and $y$ have different sign.
 As the equation is symmetric, we can assume

 Then $x^2+xy+y^2=4\left(a^2+b^2-ab\right)$ and since $a^2+b^2-ab=(a-b)^2+ab>0$, it is impossible to have $x^2+xy+y^2$ equal to 2.\\

 It follows that the only possible value of $\delta$ for \eqref{6n} to hold is $\delta = 0$.
 There are two orbits of $(\lambda,\mu,\delta)$ in $\mathcal O(S^{G_0}(X))$ (see Table \ref{table_orbits}) and in both cases we have that $L \oplus T_X$ is a sublattice of index 2 on $S^{G_0}(X)$ such that $\det(T_X) = 36$.